Pelvic Pain: 12 Common Causes (& Treatment)

-The main causes of pelvic pain that can affect both men and women are:
+The most common causes of pelvic pain are:

 1. Urinary tract infection (UTI)

-What to do: If you suspect a UTI, you should see your doctor to confirm whether bacteria is present in your urine.
+How to treat: If you suspect a UTI, you should see your doctor to confirm whether bacteria is present in your urine.
 In most cases, UTIs are treated with antibiotics like fosfomycin and nitrofurantoin.
 Analgesics and antispasmodics may also be prescribed to relieve discomfort.
 It is important to ensure adequate hydration during treatment.
-Learn about the other prescription medication that the doctor may advise, as well as natural option you can take to complement your treatment.

 2. Appendicitis